You can edit an existing style to meet your requirements or you can create a new style from scratch using the Output Style Editor.

 See the RefWorks Guides above (in the 'What if my referencing style is not available?' section).

 With RefWorks you can chose from hundreds of referencing styles.
 RefWorks calls these Output Styles.
 Students can change the style they use for different module requirements just as easily as academics can switch styles to suit journal publishers.

-The most commonly used styles are Harvard British Standard, APA, MHRA, Chicago, Journal of Ecology and Oscola but students should refer to the Writing References guide to find out which style they should use.
+The most commonly used styles are Harvard Stirling University, APA, MHRA, Chicago, Journal of Ecology and Oscola but students should refer to the Writing References guide to find out which style they should use.

 ALWAYS CHECK THE BIBLIOGRAPHY FOR ERRORS AND CHECK YOUR SCHOOL OR MODULE GUIDELINES